 Want to know how we can help you design a campaign that will grab attention this year?
-Contact me at 416-203-2375 x 26 or email me at firstname.lastname@example.org
+Contact us at 416-203-2375 or email firstname.lastname@example.org

 In life, we’re told to never look back but I disagree; you will never see how far you’ve come unless you look back.
 Can you imagine climbing a mountain and not looking down to see the amazing feat you just accomplished?
 Examining 2017 is the only way to learn from it and plan where you want to go in 2018.